zachjesus/planetary_sim/README.md

 Planetary Motion using Newton's Law of Universal Gravitonal.
+GUI allows you to quickly set up orbit simulations by customozing your planet than clicking on the screen.

 ![image](https://github.com/user-attachments/assets/07af73ea-754a-4a35-807d-e67b0cbdb950)